TyckoLab/CloudASM/README.md

 Bis-SNP reports SNPs in positive strand of the reference genome (it's NOT bisulfite-converted) Bismark reports in positive strand but it is bisulfite-converted, requiring careful handling of the Bis-SNP variant call data.

+nochr file for dbSNP: we renamed chr21 into '21' to agree with the SAM files.